Timber Lifespan Outdoors: How Long Wood Really Lasts Outside

 Typical Outdoor Timber Applications and Lifespan

-- Decking: 15–30 years with treatment and maintenance
+- Decking: 15–30 years with treatment and regular maintenance

-- Sheds: 15–25 years with proper roofing and ventilation
+- Sheds: 15–25 years with proper roofing, ventilation, and a dry base

 Timber Lifespan Estimator (Interactive)